dylanknlee/states_pfas_pdfs/README.md

 6. alaska (each of the tables on different pdfs are combined into one) Checked but I did not find PFAS type in CSV
 7. virginia Checked
 8. north dakota Checked
-9.
+9. tennessee (will be added)
+10. arizona (will be added)
+11. new mexico (will be added)

 To check: South Carolina (new table added, see note)